 Understanding the cause

 The thickening of the uppermost layer of the skin causes pores to close up, prompting sebaceous glands to go into overdrive, producing more sebum than in normal skin.
 The result is usually a shiny, greasy epidermis.
 A common side effect of sebum accumulation is blackheads and pimples.

 The condition stems from various causes ranging from genetics, a reaction to environmental elements, allergies and hormonal imbalances.

 A common routine that many women suffering from this condition follow is washing their skin more often than usual to thoroughly cleanse it.
 However, this excessive washing exacerbates the problem by stimulating greater sebum production, as sebaceous glands attempt to rehydrate the skin.

 As such, it is recommended that the cleansing is done twice a day just like for any other skin type.
 Mild soap, neutral pH washing creams and lukewarm water are recommended instead of aggressive cleansing products.
-The best cleanser for oily skin in this case is the Clean Slate Cream Cleanser.
+The best cleanser for oily skin in this case is the Rebalance & Reset Cream Cleanser.

 Exfoliating facial peels can be highly beneficial for oily skin, but this type of treatment should be undertaken no more than once per week.
 After using a cleanser for your oily skin, you can also use an exfoliating toner to keep skin smooth and oil production under control.

 For those with oily skin, makeup often tends to fade or smudge, and so when buying, make sure that the foundation does not contain any additional oils.
 Transparent powders can also help because they act as a primer and absorb the grease without clogging up pores.